jkmackie/House-Prices/README.md

 ![Alt text](images/PCA-head3.PNG)

 The benefit is that we can reduce the dimensions of our model.
-It turns out that PC_0 and PC_1, half of the original columns, explain over 95% of model variance.
+PC_0 and PC_1, half of the original columns, explain over 95% of model variance.
 ***
 #### <ins>Enhancements</ins>
 Future model enhancements include ensembling multiple models.
 For example, averaging the results of Ridge regression and tree-based regression.
 Effective ensembling improves model accuracy, the signal, while averaging out noise that differs across models.